-Putting these intentions into writing in their individual will documents therefore contain identical terms, so that each document reciprocates the contents of the other.
+Putting these intentions into writing in their individual will documents therefore contain identical terms.
+They are both look the same except for their names.
+Each will reciprocates the contents of the other.
 Lawyers commonly refer to these wills as “mirror wills” or reciprocal wills.

 Spouses signing each other’s will by mistake